Lesson 4: Writing data

 clause, and aninsert

 clause.
-Update queries are run using a data session and write transaction.match # match clause delete # delete clause insert # insert clause
+Updates are using a write transaction (or a schema transaction).match # match clause delete # delete clause insert # insert clause

 Data validation